Apache Spark Streaming vs Databricks comparison

 Find out what your peers are saying about Apache Spark Streaming vs. Databricks and other solutions.
 Updated: March 2024.

-Apache Spark Streaming is ranked 8th in Streaming Analytics with 6 reviews while Databricks is ranked 1st in Streaming Analytics with 47 reviews.
+Apache Spark Streaming is ranked 8th in Streaming Analytics with 8 reviews while Databricks is ranked 1st in Streaming Analytics with 78 reviews.
 Apache Spark Streaming is rated 8.0, while Databricks is rated 8.2.
-The top reviewer of Apache Spark Streaming writes "Easy deployment as a cluster and good documentation".
-On the other hand, the top reviewer of Databricks writes "Ahead of the competition in building data ecosystems, but needs to improve ease-of-use".
-Apache Spark Streaming is most compared with Amazon Kinesis, Azure Stream Analytics, Spring Cloud Data Flow, Confluent and SAS Event Stream Processing, whereas Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Microsoft Azure Machine Learning Studio, Dataiku Data Science Studio and Azure Stream Analytics.
+The top reviewer of Apache Spark Streaming writes "Easy integration, beneficial auto-scaling, and good open-sourced support community".
+On the other hand, the top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
+Apache Spark Streaming is most compared with Amazon Kinesis, Azure Stream Analytics, Spring Cloud Data Flow, Confluent and Amazon MSK, whereas Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku Data Science Studio, Microsoft Azure Machine Learning Studio and Dremio.
 See our Apache Spark Streaming vs. Databricks report.

 See our list of best Streaming Analytics vendors.